7 Satisfying Ways to Get Your Home Ready for Summer - Royal Homes 7 Satisfying Ways to Get Your Home Ready for Summer - Royal Homes

 4. Deep Clean Your BBQ

 You don’t need to wait until summer to fire up the grill!
-A quick but thorough scrub-down will get your BBQ clean and ready for juicy burgers, crispy tacos, perfectly-grilled veggies.
+A quick but thorough scrub-down will get your BBQ clean and ready for juicy burgers, crispy tacos, and perfectly-grilled veggies.

 Before you get started, set your BBQ to high heat and let it run for 10 minutes.
 This will make it easier to scrape off any gunk that’s been sitting inside the cook box.
 From there, disconnect the BBQ and let the grill cool completely so you can remove and wash the grates, burners, and drip tray.